cert-manager/website/content/en/docs/usage/gateway-api.md

 Since 1.5, cert-manager supports requesting TLS certificates using annotations on Gateway resources.
-The Gateway resource is part of the [Gateway API][gwapi], a set of CRDs that can be installed to your Kubernetes cluster and that aim at offering an richer alternative to the Ingress abstraction.
+The Gateway resource is part of the [Gateway API][gwapi], a set of CRDs that can be installed to your Kubernetes cluster and that aim at offering a richer alternative to the Ingress abstraction.

 [gwapi]: https://gateway-api.sigs.k8s.io